hero media

 Bistro Terroir

 Bringing a touch of French flair to Daylesford, Bistro Terroir is an intimate neighbourhood gem helmed by Michelin-trained Chef Matthew Carnell.
 With its moody interiors and a tucked-away courtyard, it offers an inviting space for a relaxed yet elegant dining experience.
-The menu highlights classic French dishes like duck liver parfait and steak frites, with a focus on in season ingredients and rotating mains.
+The menu highlights classic French dishes like escargot and steak frites, with a focus on in-season ingredients and rotating mains.

-To elevate your meal, pair it with a selection from their expertly curated wine list, featuring bottles from Victoria and France, perfectly complementing the French-inspired cuisine.
+To elevate your meal, pair it with a selection from their expertly curated wine list, featuring bottles from Victoria and France that perfectly complement the French-inspired cuisine.
+And the crème de la crème is finishing the evening with a satiating crème brulee.

 Cuisine: French Cuisine